tauri-apps/tauri-docs/docs/testing/webdriver/example/webdriverio.md

 }
 ```

-We have a script which runs a [WebdriverIO] config as a test suite exposed as the `test` command.
+We have a script that runs a [WebdriverIO] config as a test suite exposed as the `test` command.
 We also have various
-dependencies that were added by the `@wdio/cli` command when we first set it up.
+dependencies added by the `@wdio/cli` command when we first set it up.
 In short, these dependencies are for
 the most simple setup using a local WebDriver runner, [Mocha] as the test framework, and a simple Spec Reporter.

 <details><summary>Click me if you want to see how to set a project up from scratch</summary>

 The CLI is interactive, and you may choose the tools to work with yourself.
 Note that you will likely diverge from
-the rest of the guide, and need to set up the differences yourself.
+the rest of the guide, and you need to set up the differences yourself.

 Let's add the [WebdriverIO] CLI to this npm project.